-CURA will soon be accepting applications for the 2021 Summer School, to be held between June 21st and 25th.
+CURA is now accepting applications for the 2021 Summer School, to be held between June 21st and 25th.
 Doctoral students affiliated with CURA and with other research centres at the DMU will be offered the opportunity to take part in the summer school.
-An outline of the programme, guest speakers, and details of how to apply will follow.
+To register for the programme click here.

 Welcome to the CURA Events and Seminars Programme for 2021.
 This programme sets out current and forthcoming CURA events for 2021.
 If you would like to contribute or have any questions, please contact CURA Research Assistant firstname.lastname@example.org.